joncatlin/poc-dc/README.md

 3. Put secrets in for the cert etc
 4. Log the informaiton to the console so that the logging solution will pick it up
 5. Ensure that correct REST principles are implemented
+6. Transform all msgs into a standard format before sending them via Kafka so the responses are normalized